thoughtbot/rss/README.md

 ## License

-RSS is Copyright (c) 2015-2017 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+RSS is Copyright (c) 2015-2019 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 ## About

-RSS is maintained by Dan Croak and Bernerd Schaefer.

 [![thoughtbot](http://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg)][go]